 Most of the adventures you choose are included in your package and are guided by lodge staff on our boats, in our vehicles and with our equipment.
 You may choose to add Flyout/ options to excursions at an extra cost for spectacular aerial views, remote access and to shorten commute times.

 When planning on what to bring, note that the recommended float plane baggage allowance is 40 lbs per person.
 Don’t worry, we’ve got most of your adventure gear and tackle covered.
 Since you’ll be travelling by small aircraft and on sea, water resistant and soft-sided duffle bags work best.
 We will do your laundry on-demand, so pack light and enjoy the travel.

-All guest rooms include a hair dryer, all-natural amenities (shampoo, lotion, conditioner), fluffy white towels, and laundry service.
+All guest rooms include a hair dryer, all-natural amenities (shampoo, lotion, conditioner), and laundry service.
 The gift shop carries a basic selection of outerwear, fleece, base layers, and accessory items, plus keepsake items like hats and T-shirts.
 If you do forget something, we have a limited selection of toiletries.
 Don’t forget weatherproofing and chargers for your smartphones and extra camera batteries if you shoot more traditional equipment.
 Our Wifi is not friendly to large data transfers, making picture and video backups to your cloud cumbersome.
 As such, extra flash drives are strongly recommended.
 Enjoy your trip and be as comfortable as possible by bringing the following items with you for your stay:

 |Around the Lodge

 Swimsuit for hot tub and sauna

 Camera, batteries, chargers